Introducing Triberg

 1. Triberg house of 1000 clocks

-This is a very large shop which takes up an entire two-storey building.
-It is FULL of many different types of interesting and unusual cuckoo clocks on display as well as other wooden crafts and toys.
-The shop is more like a museum dedicated to the story of clock making.
-So many clocks and all different and colourful.
+This is a huge shop that occupies an entire two-storey building.
+It is filled with a variety of interesting and unusual cuckoo clocks on display, as well as other wooden crafts and toys.
+The shop is more like a museum dedicated to the story of clock-making.
+There are so many clocks, all different and colourful.
 It certainly was a fantastic experience.
 On the outside wall of the shop is a clock which consists of a family of bears climbing around the building.
 A large bear on a rope is constantly climbing up and down.

 2. The Triberg Waterfalls

-(or Triberg Wasserfalls) are situated at the top end of the town so they are very easily accessible.
-If you are visiting the town it’s worth a visit as they are beautiful.
+(or Triberg Wasserfalls) They are situated at the top end of town, making them very easily accessible.
+If you are visiting the town, it’s worth a visit as they are beautiful.
 Some of the waterfalls that cascade down have a bridge that takes you right in front of them.

-There are 3 colour coded routes/paths of different lengths and difficulty for you to follow and none of them is too hard.
+There are three colour-coded routes/paths of different lengths and difficulty for you to follow, and none of them is too hard.
 The majority of the path is smooth (fine gravel to asphalt) and is easily accessible with pushchairs.

-Plenty of rest spots line the routes which are great for just relaxing and taking in your surroundings.
+Numerous rest stops line the routes, which are ideal for simply relaxing and taking in your surroundings.
 You can watch the red squirrels and purchase peanuts for one euro to feed them.
 The best views are at the very top of the falls.

 The stroll through the forest to the lake is very enjoyable.

-There is an entry fee to enter the falls, however, It is free to those staying in the Triberg hotels, and you receive a special pass a KONAS card, which enables you entry to some of the attractions and free local trains and buses.
+There is an entry fee to visit the falls; however, it is free for those staying in Triberg hotels, and you receive a special pass, a KONAS card, which allows you to enter certain attractions and use local trains and buses at no additional cost.

 3. Triberg Museum